-This video has been viewed more than 47,000 times.
-In short, it says that economic collapse never comes because of the Establishment’s ability to create money out of thin air.
-True, the Fed’s ability to create money can forestall economic declines, but the fact is that the Fed’s interventions in the market have caused many
+The video “Why economic collapse never comes” was viewed more than 47,000 times before it was pulled with no explanation givern.
+In short, it said that economic collapse never comes because of the Establishment’s ability to create money out of thin air.
+True, the Fed’s ability to create money can forestall economic declines, but the

 A reward of €200,000 is being offered for evidence that leads to winning a lawsuit against Deutsche Bank, which allegedly colluded with two other banks in the manipulation of the futures market price of silver in 2012 and 2013.
 The bank has its headquarters in Frankfort, Germany, is the 17th largest bank in the world

 Excesses are signs of economic tops.
 They readily appear in stocks, real estate, and art.
 If inflation is running amuck, gold and silver can see excesses.
 Right now, though, we can be certain that there are no excesses in the metals.